monireach2480/monireach2480/README.md

 # 💫 About Me:
-Junior Full-Stack Developer and aspiring Full-Stack AI Engineer pursuing a Bachelor of Science in Information and Communications Technology at the American University of Phnom Penh.<br>
+Junior Full-Stack Developer with a strong interest in Data Science and AI, currently pursuing a Bachelor of Science in Information and Communications Technology at the American University of Phnom Penh.

 ## 🌐 Socials: